albertintech/apai/docs/congress/cmf/fema/why-not-stv.md

 But "tolerably" is not the correct standard when structural alternatives exist that achieve the same proportional goals without the elimination engine's pathologies.
 STV's sequential elimination produces non-monotonicity, enables center squeeze, generates incentive distributions more lopsided than any single-winner method studied, and creates surplus transfer arbitrariness that can change election outcomes through hidden design parameters.
 Its ranked ballot interface degrades under the large candidate fields that multi-member districts naturally attract, amplifying ballot exhaustion, spoiled ballot rates, and demographic disparities in error rates.
 And it creates an architectural dependency on primary elections or party nomination discipline to manage candidate field size -- pushing complexity outward onto surrounding institutions rather than resolving it internally.

-The Act selected Allocated Score because it produces proportional representation that is monotonic, resistant to center squeeze, free of ballot exhaustion and surplus transfer arbitrariness, and administratively simpler -- while using the same ballot format as single-winner STAR voting for a consistent voter experience across all federal elections.
+The Act selected Allocated Score because it produces proportional representation that is monotonic, resistant to center squeeze, free of ballot exhaustion and surplus transfer arbitrariness, and administratively simpler -- while using the same ballot format as single-winner STAR voting for a consistent voter experience across all congressional elections.
 And because Allocated Score tolerates large candidate fields gracefully, it enables the Single Unified General Election -- eliminating the primary system entirely rather than depending on it.

 The question is not whether STV is better than plurality.
 It is.
 The question is whether STV is the best available proportional method given what we now know about electoral system design.
 The evidence presented in this paper argues that it is not.